maxkoryukov/headphones/README.md

 **It is strongly recommended to use Headphones from mainstream repo.** Original project is here: https://github.com/rembo10/headphones

-This is a developer's fork of Headphones, with some slightful improvements, use it on your own risks.
+This is a developer's fork of Headphones, with some slight improvements. **You Use it on your own risks.**

 To enable full support for the fork in the Headphones, do not forget to set correct GIT-settings: